History

 Sun Valley’s Oktoberfest

 The Sawtooth Brewery presents the annual Oktoberfest celebration every September.
-This years’ event will take place in the Sun Valley Festival Meadows.
+12th Annual will take place in the Sun Valley Festival Meadow.

-The event is obviously a great chance to try Sawtooth Brewery’s fall beers, including the addition of a Bavarian Hefeweizen called Festival Hefe this year for the first time.
+The event is obviously a great chance to try Sawtooth Brewery’s fall beers, including new additions like the Festival Hefe or Bavarian style.
 After choosing your size of drinking vessel (pint, stein, or boot), patrons have their choice of beers: Oktoberfest!, Cold Springs Pilsner, Cranberry Gosé, Festival Hefe, and Barrel Aged Standhope Doppelbock.
 A Raspberry Widers Cider is available for those that are gluten-free and canned root beer is available for those under 21.

 More details can be found here.